 - Much stronger coffee can be made

 - Need to have an Aeropress to use

 4. Cafflano Kompact

-Unlike the Aeropress though, it does feature a reusable filter (which means, no emergency runs to the store to get filters) and due to the method for pushing/pulling on the unit, you don’t have to worry about setting it onto a mug (and you can quite literally make coffee onto a plate if you want).
+Unlike the Aeropress though, it does feature a reusable filter (which means, no emergency runs to the store to get filters) and due to the method for pushing/pulling on the unit, you don’t have to worry about setting it onto a mug, this means you don’t have to think about the size mug you are using.

 5. Cafflano Klassic

 If you are looking for something that does it all, the Cafflano Klassic might be what you are on the hunt for!
 Unlike any other coffee maker on this list, with this one you can grind your beans, brew the coffee, and drink the coffee all in one unit, its all there!

 Not only that, when you are all done, it collapses all down into a to-go size mug!

 It’s brew style is also unique, as most coffee makers like this are immersion brew, this one is actually a miniature pour over, so if this is your preferred method, this is an awesome option for you.

 Everything is made of high quality materials, which is great, however it definitely also pushes up the price a bit, however it is definitely worth it.